General Privacy Notice

 Our Website comprises various global, country, regional and practice-specific websites.
 Each of these is provided by Deloitte Touche Tohmatsu Limited (“DTTL”), or one of its independent member firms or their related entities (collectively, the “Deloitte Network”).
 To learn more about DTTL, its member firms, and their related entities, please see About Deloitte.

-This privacy statement also contains information about when we share your personal data with other members of the Deloitte Network and other third parties (for example, our service providers).
+This privacy notice also contains information about when we share your personal data with other members of the Deloitte Network and other third parties (for example, our service providers).

-In this privacy statement, your information is sometimes called “personal data”.
+In this privacy notice, your information is sometimes called “personal data”.
 We may also refer to “processing” your data, which includes handling, collecting, protecting and storing it.

 2. About other areas of deloitte.com

 The other country and regional websites contained within deloitte.com belong to other entities within the Deloitte Network and are not provided by us.
-Those websites, as well as other websites that may be linked to this Website, are not governed by this privacy statement.
-We encourage visitors to review the privacy statements on each of those other websites before disclosing any personal data.
+Those websites, as well as other websites that may be linked to this Website, are not governed by this privacy notice.
+We encourage visitors to review the privacy notice on each of those other websites before disclosing any information.

 3. What personal data we collect